Effective Date: 30 November 2022

 We may make video recordings of our auctions, gallery spaces, and certain live events.

 – Our logs gather date, time, information about your browser and system or device configuration, information about how you interact with our digital properties, and an IP address for all visitors to our sites.
-We use this information for our internal security purposes, for trend analysis and system administration, and to gather general information about our audiences and their geographic locations.

 – We also use and allow certain other companies to use technologies that are similar to cookies (for example pixels and gifs) when we send you emails.
-This helps support the delivery of Internet-based content and advertisements to you.

 HOW SOTHEBY’S USES INFORMATION ABOUT YOU

 Sotheby’s uses data about you for the following purposes, as permitted by applicable law:

 – To manage and assure the integrity of our auctions.

 – To fulfill your orders and purchases, facilitate sales or consignments, provide the services, publications, catalogs, and information you request, and manage your account, enquiries and requests and to manage your relationship with us.